grafana/k6-docs/docs/sources/next/javascript-api/k6-html/selection/selection-contents.md

 ---
 title: 'Selection.contents()'
-excerpt: 'Get the children of each element in the set of matched elements, including text and comment nodes.'
+description: 'Get the children of each element in the set of matched elements, including text and comment nodes.'
 ---

 # Selection.contents()